gcioffi/TLIO/README_agiros.md

 Then, run the script sim_to_real/scripts/vicon_to_imu.py [WARNING: this scripts contains hand-coded cam-imu (from Kalibr) and cam-vicon (from handeye) calibrations] to transform (temporally and spatially) the vicon poses from the markers to the imu frame.

-## IMU Simulator
+### IMU Simulator

-We are now ready to generate simulated IMU measurements starting from the real flown trajectory [@ToDo: Extend to simulated trajectory].
+We are now ready to generate simulated IMU measurements starting from the real flown trajectory.
 We use the code [here](https://github.com/uzh-rpg/gvi-fusion/tree/sim_imu).

 To fit a Bspline to the desired trajectory